- What is medical device software development?

 According to the FDA, a medical device is a device “intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of disease, in man or other animals”.

-Standards and Regulations for Medical Device Software
+What Are the Standards and Regulations for Medical Device Software?

 These regulations and standards ensure safety, effectiveness, and security.
 They provide a framework that includes best practices for organizational structure, project management, risk management, as well as design, implementation, verification, and validation processes.